Gustavo6046/Indusferno/README.md

 ----

-**WARNING: Please note that this project is in an UNFINISHED STATE,** **and still far from completion.
+**DISCLAIMER: Please note that this project is in an UNFINISHED STATE,** **and still far from completion.
 It is not yet in a playable state,** **or anywhere near that; thus, do not follow any of the instructions** **for downloading or playing this project, at this current state of.**